What to Wear on a Day Hike

 Darn Tough Hiker SocksPremium durabilityAmazon link

-Wear Comfortable Footwear
+🥾 Comfortable Footwear

-Your shoes matter more than anything else.
+Your shoes matter more than anything else you wear.
+For beginners, lightweight and flexible options are best.

 Best options: